EmmaBYPeng/Log-Analysis-Split/README.md

 # Log-Analysis-Split
-Rewrite of the splitting tool for log analysis
+Rewrite of the splitting tool for log analysis (Spark-1.3.1)

-Inferring schema using reflection (automatically convert an RDD to a DataFrame):

-- Since case classes in Scala 2.10 can support only up to 22 fields, we use custom classes that implements the Product interface

-- RDD[A] can be implicitly converted to a DataFrame and then be registered as a table, given that A <: Product
+Programmatically specifying the schema:

+- Create an RDD of Rows from the original RDD;

+- Create the schema represented by a StructType matching the structure of Rows in the RDD created in Step 1.

+- Apply the schema to the RDD of Rows via createDataFrame method provided by SQLContext.